 The cheese in Ema Datshi is homemade from the curd of cows or yaks.
 In the process, the fat is removed from the curd to make butter, and the remaining curd without fat is used to make the cheese.
 After the cheese is made, a watery liquid is left over, which is used as a soup that can be taken with rice.
 No part of the curd is wasted.

-I hope you will see fit to try this fantastic recipe from the roof of the world, my Citizens!
+I hope you will see fit to try this fantastic recipe from the roof of the world, !